Ayra Mariano

-Ayra Mariano (born January 10, 1998) is a Filipina-American actress, singer, dancer, host and commercial model.
+Ayra Mariano (born January 10, 1998) is a Filipino actress.
 She first became known through a television commercial for Eskinol before participating in Starstruck Season 6, where she finished First Princess.

 Early life

 Mariano was born in Northern Mariana Islands and grew up in Bocaue, Bulacan, Philippines.

 Career

 She became known after being crowned as the First Princess of Starstruck 6.
 She then acted in supporting roles in shows such as Poor Señorita, Meant to be, Mulawin vs Ravena, G.R.I.N.D.
 Get Ready It's A New Day, Inday Will Always Love You and Sahaya.

-In 2022, Ayra transferred to UNTV for her first morning program hosting stint Good Morning Kuya, with original host Kuya Daniel Razon with her co-host Joshua Dionisio, Ian Mercado and Tini Balanon.
+In 2022, Mariano transferred to UNTV for her first morning program hosting stint Good Morning Kuya, with original host Kuya Daniel Razon with her co-host Joshua Dionisio, Ian Mercado and Tini Balanon.